sweattep/modern_quotes/README.md

 >feeling unwell is just that: feeling unwell.
 To attach judgement without understanding is cruel and often wrong.
 If a woman is crying, is she therefore depressed?
 A yes answer is biased and unscientific.
 Finally and perhaps the most important piece?
 Individual instinct.
 I'd ask the individual (or self if it's me) what I think is happening.
 Statistically, patients are usually more accurate as to sources of discomfort or suffering.

+>Over Father's Day weekend, I experienced a health scare related to my heart.
+It was unexpected and served as a reminder of staying vigilant about our physical well-being, even when we are feeling fine.

 >Whatsit called, the thingamajig that flummoxed you last time we went to the pub, almost got into a brouhaha, and had to skedaddle when the young whippersnapper with the nincompoop friend thought they bamboozled the discombobulated security guard by hiding the stolen doohickey under your chair?

 >Encourage people, simplify, and leverage public property